TropicalRain-Stells/TropicalRain-Stells/README.md

 - 👋 Hi, I’m Stella
-- 👀 I’m interested in anything to do with astronomy.
+- 👀 I’m interested in anything to do with astronomy and using computer programs to learn more about the universe that we live in.
 - 🌱 I’m currently learning Python, Java and web development.
 - 📫 You can reach me by adding me on fb: https://www.facebook.com/stellaseow99/ or email me at stella.syh.5880@gmail.com